trinerye/visual_analytics_2024/assignment_1/readme.md

 ## Installation

- 1. Clone the repository using Git
+ 1. Open a terminal and clone the repository using Git
 ```sh
 git clone https://github.com/trinerye/visual_analytics_2024.git
 ```